 Yes, feta works well in salads as it offers a similar crumbly texture and tangy taste.
 It's slightly saltier than goat cheese, so you may want to adjust seasoning accordingly.

 Ricotta is a great alternative for pasta dishes, offering a creamy texture.
-However, it’s milder in flavor, so you might want to mix in a little lemon juice or salt to enhance the taste.
+However, it's milder in flavor, so you might want to mix in a little lemon juice or salt to improve the taste.

 Cream cheese and labneh melt well and provide a smooth, rich consistency.
 Feta and cottage cheese don't melt as easily but still add a creamy texture when heated.